-7.7.
-Concerns about a staff member, supply teacher, volunteer or contractor
+7.7 Concerns about a staff member, supply teacher, volunteer or contractor

 If you have concerns about a member of staff (including a supply teacher, volunteer or contractor), or an allegation is made about a member of staff (including a supply teacher, volunteer or contractor) posing a risk of harm to children, speak to the headteacher as soon as possible.
-If the concerns/allegations are about the headteacher, speak to the Trust Leader.
+If the concerns/allegations are about the headteacher, speak to the trust leader (see contacts).

-The headteacher/chair of governors will then follow the procedures set out in the Embrace Multi Academy Trust allegations policy and low level concerns policy.
+The headteacher/trust leader will then follow the procedures set out in Appendix 3, if appropriate.

-Where you believe there is a conflict of interest in reporting a concern or allegation about a member of staff (including a supply teacher, volunteer, or contractor) to the headteacher, report it directly to the local authority designated officer (LADO).
+Where you believe there is a conflict of interest in reporting a concern or allegation about a member of staff (including a supply teacher, volunteer or contractor) to the headteacher, report it directly to the trust leader who may consult with the local authority designated officer (LADO).

-If you receive an allegation relating to an incident where an individual or organisation was using the school premises for running an activity for children, follow the school's school safeguarding policies and procedures, informing the LADO, as you would with any safeguarding allegation.
+If you receive an allegation relating to an incident where an individual or organisation was using the school premises for running an activity for children, follow our school safeguarding policies and procedures and refer to the headteacher who may inform the LADO if required.

-Where appropriate for early years providers, the school will inform Ofsted of the allegation and actions taken, within the necessary timescale.
+Where appropriate, the school will inform Ofsted of the allegation and actions taken, within the necessary timescale (see Appendix 3 for more detail).